1890 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 12 April in Vaduz.
-Of Oberland's 114 electors, 113 were present.
-Oberland elected seven Landtag members and three substitutes.

-The election of Unterland's Landtag members and substitutes was held on 16 April in Mauren.
-All of Unterland's 68 electors were present.
-Unterland elected five Landtag members and two substitutes.
+The election of Oberland's Landtag members and their deputies was held on 12 April in Vaduz Castle.
+Of Oberland's 114 electors, 113 were present for the voting; Oberland elected seven Landtag members and three deputies.
+The election of Unterland's Landtag members and substitutes was held on 20 April in Mauren.
+All 68 of Unterland's electors were present for voting; Unterland elected five Landtag members and two deputies.